-The Forbidden City — all 7.8 million square feet of it — was built between 1406 and 1420 to serve as the seat of Chinese government during the Ming Dynasty.
+The Forbidden City — all 7.8 million square feet of it — was built in present-day Beijing, China, between 1406 and 1420 to serve as the seat of Chinese government during the Ming Dynasty.
 Yes, that's right — this whole sprawling city was built in less than 15 years.

 It went on to house 24 Chinese emperors of both the Ming and Qing dynasties and their households over a span of nearly 500 years — all the way up until 1912, when China's last emperor, Pu Yi, abdicated (though he continued to live there until 1924).

 The “Forbidden City” is aptly named.
 When it was home to China's emperors, it was forbidden to the greater population.
 In fact, commoners were not even permitted to approach the City's moat or defensive walls.

 These days, Beijing's Forbidden City isn't so forbidden any more.
 In fact, today, the palatial wonder is one of the most popular tourist attractions in China, second only, perhaps, to the Great Wall.

 While the walls and moats (yes, there are two) still exist, a steady stream of tourists can always be seen entering the City's gates, eager to explore the compound's 980 buildings and acres of walkways.

 And, if you've ever visited the Forbidden City, it's probably not difficult to understand why it draws millions of visitors — both foreign and domestic — each year.

 Today, Beijing's Forbidden City is a UNESCO World Heritage Site, having gained the distinction in 1987.
 It's listed by UNESCO as the world's largest palace complex.